Biotechnology & Genomics

-The Biotechnology & Genomics Science Track consists of five core courses and three elective courses.
-There is also a required business elective course.
+The Biotechnology & Genomics Science Track consists of five required courses and three elective courses.

 Molecular Biology & Biochemistry: (2 courses)

-Note: In cases where students have previously taken two semesters (or equivalent) of Biochemistry in their undergraduate training but these courses are not recognized as equivalent to the RU Biochemistry courses, these students should take Course 3:
+Note: In cases where students have previously taken two semesters (or equivalent) of Biochemistry in their undergraduate training but these courses are not recognized as equivalent to the RU Biochemistry courses, these students should take the following course:

-Note: In cases where students have not taken Biochemistry previously and cannot schedule the RU Biochem courses listed above due to work hours, permission may be grated by program directors to take Course 3 and one other course to fulfill the two semester Biochemistry requirement.
-Please contact Dr. Paul Meers, email@example.com or Dr. Michael Lawton, firstname.lastname@example.org
+Note: In cases where students have not taken Biochemistry previously and cannot schedule the RU Biochemistry courses listed above due to work hours, permission may be granted by the program director to take course 16:137:514 (above) and one other course to fulfill the two semester Biochemistry requirement.
+Please contact Dr. Paul Meers, firstname.lastname@example.org or Dr. Michael Lawton, email@example.com to discuss.

-** Students who have taken the Biochemistry courses listed above at Rutgers University New Brunswick as undergraduates or courses that are approved as equivalent from other institutions may substitute other electives instead.
-Please contact Dr. Paul Meers, email@example.com or Dr. Michael Lawton, firstname.lastname@example.org
+** Students who have taken the Biochemistry courses listed above (or equivalent) at Rutgers University New Brunswick as undergraduates or courses that are approved as equivalent from other institutions may substitute 16:137:514 or other electives instead.
+Please contact Dr. Paul Meers, firstname.lastname@example.org or Dr. Michael Lawton, email@example.com to discuss.

 Biotechnology: (2 courses)